Title: A Watcher's Word

 “Buffy?
 Heya Buffy.”
 Giles turned and waved at her with his right hand and smiled goofily.
 Buffy’s toes curled in her shoes.
 “Know any good jokes?
 These girls don’t seem terribly bright and it’s a pity if the cannon fodder don’t get some entertainment before they die.”

 Something was very wrong in how he spoke.
 He was apparently very drunk but there was a callousness there she wasn’t used to.
 Giles had always been about the Slayers.
 He never took out his personal problems on them.
 She’d seen him when Eyghon had messed up his life, found him reaching for the bottle instead of confiding in her and it took him a long time to figure out that he should challenge the Council over the Cruciamentum business and not just let them roll over him.
-He’d have gotten drunk that night he was fired if her mom hadn’t made him sleep on the couch at their house too.
+He would have gotten drunk that night he was fired if her mom hadn’t made him sleep on the couch at their house too.
 When Giles screwed up he was remarkably immature about dealing with it.
 Had he screwed up now somehow?

 His comment about cannon fodder had evidently pissed Fallon off.
 She was an impetuous girl in battle and always seemed keen to prove something to Buffy.